ChisholmKyle/SublimeLinter-contrib-avr-gcc/README.md

 |extra_cflags|Extra flags to pass to avr-gcc when linting C syntax code.|
 |extra_cxxflags|Extra flags to pass to avr-gcc when linting C++ syntax code.|

-In project-specific settings, '${project_folder}' can be used to specify a relative path for the `include_dirs` or `extra_flags` options.
+In project-specific settings, note that SublimeLinter allows [expansion variables](http://sublimelinter.readthedocs.io/en/latest/settings.html#settings-expansion).
+For example the variable '${project_path}' can be used to specify a path relative to the project folder for the `include_dirs` or `extra_flags` options.
 Here is an example of project settings for development targeting an Arduino Mini Pro 5V with the Wire library:

 ```
 "SublimeLinter":